bitextor/bitextor/document-aligner/README.md

 ### Document alignment

-The document aligner takes a LETT file and produces *en-\*.matches* file containing a list of references to the aligned documents.
+The document aligner takes a LETT file and produces *'SL'-\*.matches* file containing a list of references to the aligned documents.
 Optionally, the content of the matched documents can be written in the standard output.

 ```bash
 doc_align.sh -f <lett_file> -l <foreign_language> -t <translation_script> -w <working_directory> [-s <score_threshold>] [-b <batch_size>] [-d]